The Polyglot Game

 Simcott, a native of Wales, speaks more than 16 languages which technically makes him a hyperpolyglot.
 As co-founder of the Polyglot Conference, and a ubiquitous youtube presence, he is the internet’s de facto multilingual ambassador.
 He was one of the first polyglots to start sharing his passion via youtube videos and directly inspired many of the people on this list to join the conversation with their own videos.

 Luca, an Italian who speaks nine languages, is the other co-founder of the Polyglot Conference.
 He works as a language coach and currently jets around the world as an in-demand specialist with lots of insight on language learning.
 His skills in are especially impressive because he is also a master of accents.
 He speaks English like a North American (with a bit of a Minnesota twang, actually) and offers sound advice on accents in his other videos.
-His youtube channel is a great resource for learners seeking advice on specific topics.
+His youtube channel is a great resource for learners seeking advice on specific topics, and you can check out his conversation with Matthew where they discuss learning Spanish.

 Alex Rawlings was voted “Britain’s Most Multilingual Student” in 2012 after passing a battery of tests for eleven different languages.
 He is also notable for his mastery of accents and his subtle sense for each language’s personality.